johnser/BlueProx/README.md

 ## OEM Car Key
 ![OEM Car Key](https://user-images.githubusercontent.com/17463970/80718975-af1c5180-8aaf-11ea-943a-3157499f8bdb.png)

 Design requirement 1 means that BlueProx cannot modify the car's security system.
 Instead, I obtained a spare remote and programmed that to my car.
-So BlueProx will emulate a button press to lock and unlock the car.
+BlueProx will instead emulate a button press to lock and unlock the car.
 Luckly for us, the RedBear Nano V2 has a 3V output, so we can power the remote without the battery.
 This also disables the key if the Nano V2 is not powered.

 These clones of these remotes are easily available on eBay and Amazon at a very low cost.
 I had a spare, but one could be procured for around $20 each.